-Quarterly Returns During This Time Period Highest: 9.37% (quarter ended December 31, 2021) Lowest: (17.21)% (quarter ended June 30, 2022)
+Quarterly Returns During This Time Period Highest: 11.38% (quarter ended June 30, 2023) Lowest: (17.21)% (quarter ended June 30, 2022)

-One Year Since Inception (May 18, 2020)

-TFA Quantitative Fund - Class I Shares

-Return Before Taxes (25.15)% (0.70)%

-Return After Taxes on Distributions (26.48)% (4.25)%

-Return After Taxes on Distributions and Sale

-of Fund Shares (15.84)% (1.47)%

-Class A N/A N/A

-Wilshire Liquid Alternative Index SM(1) (5.62)% 2.99%

-S&P 500 Total Return Index (2) (18.11)% 12.28%
+One Year Since Inception (May 18, 2020) TFA Quantitative Fund - Class I Shares Return Before Taxes 23.25% 5.41% Return After Taxes on Distributions 23.24% 2.67% Return After Taxes on Distributions and Sale of Fund Shares 14.65% 3.20% Wilshire Liquid Alternative Index ^{SM(1)(2)} 6.19% 3.87% S&P 500 Total Return Index (3) 26.29 % 15.98%

-(1) The Wilshire Liquid Alternative IndexSM measures the collective performance of the five Wilshire Liquid Alternative strategies that make up the Wilshire Liquid Alternative Universe.
+- (1) The Wilshire Liquid Alternative IndexSM measures the collective performance of the five Wilshire Liquid Alternative Strategies that make up the Wilshire Liquid Alternative Universe.
 The Wilshire Liquid Alternative Index (WLIQA) is designed to provide a broad measure of the liquid alternative market by combining the performance of the Wilshire Liquid Alternative Equity Hedge IndexSM (WLIQAEH), Wilshire Liquid Alternative Global Macro IndexSM (WLIQAGM), Wilshire Liquid Alternative Relative Value IndexSM (WLIQARV), Wilshire Liquid Alternative Multi-Strategy IndexSM (WLIQAMS), and Wilshire Liquid Alternative Event Driven IndexSM (WLIQAED).
-Please note that indices do not take into account any fees and expenses of investing in the individual securities that they track and individuals cannot invest directly in any index.

-(2) The S&P 500 Total Return Index, a registered trademark of McGraw-Hill Co., Inc., is a market capitalization-weighted index of 500 widely held common stocks.
+Please note that indices do not take into account any fees and expenses of investing in the individual securities that they track and individuals cannot invest directly in any index. - (2) Due to a revision of the benchmark's value as-of December 29, 2023 that was made by the benchmark's administrator after the Funds' annual report was prepared, the benchmark's performance noted above will not correlate to the performance reported in the Funds' Funds' annual report for the fiscal year ended December 31, 2023. - (3) The S&P 500 Total Return Index, a registered trademark of McGraw-Hill Co., Inc., is a market capitalization-weighted index of 500 widely held common stocks.
 Investors cannot invest directly in an index.

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown above.
 After-tax returns shown are not relevant to investors who hold their shares through tax-deferred arrangements, such as a 401(k) plan or an individual retirement account ("IRA").
 Return After Taxes on Distributions and Sale of Fund Shares may be higher than other returns for the same period due to a tax benefit of realizing a capital loss on the same of Fund shares.